Eclogite: Formation of igneous rocks from eclogite

 Partial melting of eclogite has been modeled to produce tonalite-trondhjemite-granodiorite melts.
 Eclogite-derived melts may be common in the mantle, and contribute to volcanic regions where unusually large volumes of magma are erupted.
 The eclogite melt may then react with enclosing peridotite to produce pyroxenite, which in turn melts to produce basalt.

 Distribution

 Eclogite from Almenning, Norway.
 The red-brown mineral is garnet, green omphacite and white quartz.

 Occurrences exist in western North America, including the southwest and the Franciscan Formation of the California Coast Ranges.
-Transitional granulite-eclogite facies granitoid, felsic volcanics, mafic rocks and granulites occur in the Musgrave Block of the Petermann Orogeny, central Australia.
+The Mars Hill terrane, an exotic terrane in the southern Appalachian orogen in the eastern United States also exposes eclogite.
+(Merschat, et al., 2012) Transitional granulite-eclogite facies granitoid, felsic volcanics, mafic rocks and granulites occur in the Musgrave Block of the Petermann Orogeny, central Australia.
 Coesite- and glaucophane-bearing eclogites have been found in the northwestern Himalaya.
 The oldest coesite-bearing eclogites are about 650 and 620 million years old and they are located in Brazil and Mali, respectively.